S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 To help people make sense of and clarify purpose, we use the concepts of _Organizational Drivers_ and _Requirements_:

 -   An **organizational driver** is any situation that is relevant for the organization to address.
--   A **requirement** is the combination of an _outcome_ considered valuable to achieve in relation to a driver, and the _conditions_ that need to be in place to achieve that outcome.
+-   A **requirement** is a state considered valuable to establish or maintain in order to address a specific driver.

 This implies that any intervention that aims to fulfill (or at least serve) a specific purpose can be understood as fulfilling a specific requirement that has been identified as suitable to address a specific situation of relevance.
 The driver explains the situation that makes the intervention relevant.
 The requirement serves both as an indication of the direction to go and as a clarification of the scope and boundaries of the intervention.